On Resolutions and PotentialWednesday, December 31, 2014

 I love it when a year changes over to the next.
-I especially love New Year's Eve because for one day people around the world embrace the concept of a clean slate and a fresh start.
-It's an international day of optimism and the energy is contagious.
+I especially love New Year's Eve and New Year's Day because people all over the world embrace the concept of a clean slate and a fresh start.
+They are international days of optimism and the energy is contagious.

 This is healthy.
 If I am the same exact person I was a year ago it means that I've gone twelve months without learning anything.
 Nothing from books, nothing from conversations with friends and colleagues, nothing from a TV program and nothing from a joyful (or difficult) experience.
 This sounds like a pretty boring life.
 Our one over-arching resolution should always be to be a different person by this time next year.